- Insurance Advice

 If you have household insurance, call them or your landlord immediately.
 They will send a loss adjuster as soon as they can.
-Do not use this as an insurance 'opportunity'.
-Fraud is a criminal offence and will lead to your claim being cancelled.
-Loss Adjusters are professionals who are keen to help honest people and they like claimants who do everything reasonable to mitigate their own loss.
 Communicate clearly and clarify what terms of reference the insurance company feels is reasonable regarding your claim.

-The ABI has also produced a leaflet on what to expect from your home insurer.
-This leaflet includes information on how your insurance company should respond in an emergency situation.
+The Association of British Insurers (ABI) have produced a leaflet including information on how your insurance company should respond in an emergency situation.
 This can be found on the ABI website.

 Fully insured; new for old – you should get full recompense of all expenses, less any excess on our policy.